-In 1827 Pennington himself had escaped from slavery in Maryland, ultimately obtaining - In 1827, Pennington himself had escaped from slavery in Maryland, ultimately obtaining his ordination from the Yale School of Divinity in 1838.
-He is noted for establishing an argument for the African origins of western European civilization and is also known for presiding as minister over Frederick Douglass's marriage to Anna Murray.
-In this letter, Pennington offers us a glimpse into the frustrating struggle for abolition at a time when fugitive slave laws provoked pivotal court rulings.
-In his words, "These cases are enough to break one's heart.
-It is difficult to see how the enormous evil and crime of Slavery can be carried to a greater extent." - 2.
-Mahala Doyle, "Bleeding Kansas" and the Pottawatomie Massacre, 1856 (#GLC07590) In 1854, the Kansas-Nebraska Act overturned the Missouri Compromise, which stated that slavery would not be allowed north of latitude 36°30'.
+- 2. Frederick Douglass, Oration delivered in Corinthian Hall, Rochester, NY (GLC06829) (American History, 1493-1945 login required) Douglass' famous Fourth of July oration, given on the fifth.
+Douglass was asked by the Rochester Ladies Anti-Slavery Society to give the oration on the fourth, choosing the topic "the meaning of the Fourth to the Negro."
+Douglass's famous peroration: "Are the great principles of political freedom and natural justice [of the Fourth], embodied in the Declaration of Independence, extended to us? ...
+This Fourth of July is yours, not mine.
+You may rejoice, but I must mourn." - 3.
+Lysander Spooner, "A Plan for the Abolition of Slavery," 1858 (GLC09235) (American History, 1493-1945 login required) Fewer than 200 copies of this incendiary broadsheet, imploring non-slaveholding whites in the South to combine with slaves to overthrow plantation owners, were printed before their suppression by Spooner-at the behest of John Brown, who believed it could tip off authorities of his planned raid on Harper's Ferry. - 4.
+Mahala Doyle, "Bleeding Kansas" and the Pottawatomie Massacre, 1856 (GLC07590) In 1854, the Kansas-Nebraska Act overturned the Missouri Compromise, which stated that slavery would not be allowed north of latitude 36°30'.
 Instead, settlers would use the principle of popular sovereignty and vote to determine whether slavery would be allowed in each state.
-Supporters of both sides flooded into the territory of Kansas, where violence soon erupted between pro-slavery and anti-slavery settlers. - In retaliation for the "sack" of the free-state town of Lawrence on May 21, 1856, the abolitionist John Brown led a brutal attack on a pro-slavery settlement at Pottawatomie Creek on the night of May 24.
-This was an example of the kind of violence that alienated even his anti-slavery supporters.
-Brown and six followers killed five men, hacking at them with broadswords and cutting their throats before shooting them.
-Mahala Doyle, the wife and mother of three of Brown's victims, expressed her bitterness and pain in this letter to John Brown.
-She sent it to him in November 1859 as he awaited execution after the Harpers Ferry raid. - 3.
-John Brown's final speech, 1859 (#GLC05508.051) - Small broadside with lithograph signature of Brown produced by the Liberator, reprinting his address to the Virginia Court before sentencing.
+Supporters of both sides flooded into the territory of Kansas, where violence soon erupted between pro-slavery and anti-slavery settlers. - 5.
+John Brown's final speech, 1859 (GLC05508.051) Small broadside with lithograph signature of Brown produced by the Liberator, reprinting his address to the Virginia Court before sentencing.
 Brown denies wanting to murder or cause an uprising.
-He argues that his raid on Harper's Ferry was just and aligned with the teachings of the Bible. - 4.
-Abraham Lincoln, The "House Divided" Speech, ca. 1857-1858 (#GLC02533)

-THE GILDER LEHRMAN INSTITUTE 49 W. 45TH ST., 6TH FLOOR NEW YORK NY 10036

-GILDERLEHRMAN.ORG

-In this speech fragment from 1857, which he later expanded as the opening speech of the 1858 US Senate campaign against Stephen A. Douglas, Abraham Lincoln identified slavery as a moral and a political issue that threatened the continued existence of the United States.
+He argues that his raid on Harper's Ferry was just and aligned with the teachings of the Bible. - 6.
+Abraham Lincoln, The "House Divided" Speech, ca. 1857-1858 (GLC02533) In this speech fragment from 1857, which he later expanded as the opening speech of the 1858 US Senate campaign against Stephen A. Douglas, Abraham Lincoln identified slavery as a moral and a political issue that threatened the continued existence of the United States.
 Invoking the famous biblical words, "A house divided against itself can not stand," he declared, "I do not expect the Union to be dissolved.
 I do not expect the house to fall; but I do expect it will cease to be divided.
 It will become all one thing, or all the other.
-Either the opponents of slavery will arrest the further spread of it, and put it in course of ultimate extinction; or its advocates will push it forward till it shall become alike lawfull in all the states, old, as well as new."

-5. Runaway Slave Ad, 1860 (#GLC06377.01)

-Runaway slave ads were a reality in America as long as slavery existed.
+Either the opponents of slavery will arrest the further spread of it, and put it in course of ultimate extinction; or its advocates will push it forward till it shall become alike lawfull in all the states, old, as well as new." - 7.
+Runaway Slave Ad, 1860 (GLC06377.01) Runaway slave ads were a reality in America as long as slavery existed.
 Appearing as broadsides and in newspapers, such ads offered monetary rewards from slaveholders for the capture and return of escaped slaves.
-On May 9, 1860, Enoch Duley of Kentucky offered a reward for the capture and return of his slave Manuel.
+On May 9, 1860, Enoch Duley of Kentucky

+- offered a reward for the capture and return of his slave Manuel.
 Under close scrutiny, the lives of particular slaves emerge in fragmentary details, including names, physical descriptions, talents, personalities, and other hints of their individuality.
-This broadside describes Manuel's height, weight, and other physical characteristics as well as more subjective views of the slave as "well dressed" with a "shrewd expression of the eye."

-6. The Charleston Mercury, "The Union is Dissolved!", 1860 (#GLC02688)
+This broadside describes Manuel's height, weight, and other physical characteristics as well as more subjective views of the slave as "well dressed" with a "shrewd expression of the eye." - 8.
+The Charleston Mercury, "The Union is Dissolved!", 1860 (GLC02688)